-The processing, inspection and acceptance of public roads is administered solely by VDOT.
+The processing and inspection of public roads is administered by VDOT.
 The County is not involved in this process until the road is ready for acceptance.
+When the road is ready for acceptance, provide the following items to the County.